Parallel-NetCDF/PnetCDF/SECURITY.md

 # Security Policy

 Security issues specific to the PnetCDF code base itself have so far been rare.
-The issue label, `security` is used to identify issues which manifest known security vulnerabilities.
+The issue label `security` is used to identify issues which manifest known security vulnerabilities.

 Security issues, when discovered, follow the same process as any other bug